JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 });
 ```

-Now that the results of `input$classification` is a data.frame we can display the results in a neat table instead.
+Now that the results of `input$classification` is a data.frame we can display the results in a neat table instead, as shown in Figure \@ref(fig:shiny-complete-table-output).

 ```r
 library(shiny)